Harry Kroger: Education and career

-Dr. Kroger received his B.S. degree from the University of Rochester in 1957 and the Ph.D. degree from Cornell University in 1962.
+Kroger received his B.S. degree from the University of Rochester in 1957, and the Ph.D. degree from Cornell University in 1962.
 Both of his degrees are in physics.
 The title of his doctoral dissertation was "Photon absorption by valence electrons in magnesium, chromium, iron and cobalt".

-Dr. Kroger began his industrial research career at Sperry Research Center, Sudbury, MA, where he served as a Research Staff Member and in several management positions in semiconductor and superconductor electronics.
-He then joined the Microelectronics and Computer Technology Corporation (MCC), Austin, TX, first as Technical Director of the Packaging/Interconnect Program, and later as Program Director for the Superconducting Electronics Program.
+Kroger began his industrial research career at Sperry Research Center, Sudbury, Massachusetts, where he served as a research staff member and in several management positions in semiconductor and superconductor electronics.
+He then joined the Microelectronics and Computer Technology Corporation (MCC), Austin, Texas, first as technical director of the Packaging/Interconnect Program, and later as program director for the Superconducting Electronics Program.

 He joined the faculty of Binghamton University in 1992 as professor of electrical engineering and was director of the Integrated Electronics Engineering Center at Binghamton University from 1992 to 1998.
-He retired from Binghamton University in 2002, however he continued to teach on a part-time basis with the title of Bartle Professor.
+He retired from Binghamton University in 2002; however, he continued to teach on a part-time basis with the title of Bartle Professor.

-Harry retired to Venice, FL with his wife.
-They then moved back to Austin, TX to be closer to family prior to both Sandy and Harry passing.
+Kroger retired to Venice, Florida, with his wife.
+They then moved back to Austin, Texas, to be closer to family prior to both Sandy and Harry dying.